azat-co/practicalnode/chapter16/chapter16.md

   --timeout 10
 ```

-Results will look similar to this but with different IDs of course:
+Results will look similar to this but with different IDs of course.
+The function name must be `db-api` or other scripts in this chapter won't work.
+Also, make sure Node is at least version 6.

 ```js
 {